-- Set both fixtures to starting addresses, and you are good to go.
+- Then set both fixtures to starting addresses, and you are good to go.

 DMX terminator is used when multiple LED fixtures are connected to a controller.
 It is attached to the last fixture’s output and terminates the “shadow signal” from moving backward.
 Shadow signals harm the LED fixtures and cause flickering of lights, so you have to be careful.
 Using DMX terminators is a good practice and avoids any unnecessary damage.

 You may be tempted to work on a wireless product rather than a wired one, but before jumping to any conclusion, follow this guide to get the best outcome.
 Indeed, both options have pros and cons, and each product works better in specific scenarios.